Snowflake-Labs/sfquickstarts/site/sfguides/src/harness_the_power_of_snowflake_with_informatica_idmc/harness_the_power_of_snowflake_with_informatica_idmc.md

 ### Step 4
 Let’s join the two data sources.

-1. From the transformation palette, drag **Joiner** transform and drop it over the line between the src_S3_Orders source and target transforms.
+1. From the transformation palette, drag the **Joiner** transform and drop it over the line between the src_S3_Orders source and target transforms.
 The Joiner should now be linked to the Orders and target.
 If not, manually link them.
 2. Click align icon to align transformations in the mapping canvas.
 ![joinertx](assets/Lab2_Picture40.png)
 3. Click the plus icon above the Joiner to expand.
 4. Link **src_S3_Lineitem** to the Detail of Joiner transform.
 ![joinerdetail](assets/Lab2_Picture41.png)
 5. Let’s assign the Joiner properties.
-6. In General tab, enter **jnr_orders_lineitem** in the Name field.
+6. In the General tab, enter **jnr_orders_lineitem** in the Name field.
-7. In Join Condition tab, click the plus icon to add a new condition.
+7. In the Join Condition tab, click the plus icon to add a new condition.
 8. Select **o_orderkey** for Master and **l_orderkey** for Detail.
 ![joinercondition](assets/Lab2_Picture42.png)
-9. In Advanced tab, check the **Sorted Input** checkbox.
+9. In the Advanced tab, check the **Sorted Input** checkbox.
 ![joinersorted](assets/Lab2_Picture43.png)
 10. Click **Save** to save work in progress.